 Although the diagram knows the rules, and highlights the legal moves, it will not enforce those.
 So you can play illegal moves, if you insist.
 This was done intentionally, to make it easy to setup positions to experiment with.
 And to be still usable for variants with rules that are so exotic they could not be completely handled.
 The diagram does not even enforce turn order.
 (This comes in handy for non-standard castlings, where you can then simply move King and Rook separately.)

 When you drop a piece from the holdings on top of your own piece, the diagram will treat it as a substitution, where the replaced piece goes back into your own hand.

 Multiple diagrams on a page are not recommended, but are supported in a limited way.
 This was mainly done for convenience in the CVP Comments listing, where comments on different articles can be displayed together, and should not wreck each other.
-If the text in the comment contains external elements, such as a pieceList or a pieceTable, the script cannot know which piece list or table you want there if there are multiple diagrams.
-In CVP Comments you should therefore always associate them with the diagram to which they belong, even if your Comment contains only a single diagram (as it might be grouped with Comments of others).
-This is done through a parameter satellite=xxx in the diagram definition, where 'xxx' is a name unique to the diagram, and then using xxxList and xxxTable as ID for the external elements of that diagram.
+If the text in the comment contains external elements, such as a pieceList or a pieceTable, the script cannot know to which diagram the piece list or table belong if there are multiple diagrams.
+In CVP Comments you should therefore always associate them with the diagram to which they belong, even if your Comment contains only a single diagram, as it might be grouped with Comments of others.
+This is done through a parameter satellite=xxx in the diagram definition, where 'xxx' is a name unique to the diagram, and then using xxxList and xxxTable as HTML id for the external elements of that diagram.
 (Default value of 'xxx' is 'piece'.)

 A wizard is available to help you design the diagram description, so you can directly copy-paste it into your own web page on this website.